-1. Admire the Marina Bay Sands
+1. Marvel at the Marina Bay Sands

 4. See thousands of water lilies

-Behind the shopping centre The Shoppes, you can find the Art Science Museum.
-We didn’t enter because we didn’t have enough time, but we sat down to rest 5 minutes next to it.
+Behind The Shoppes you’ll find the Art Science Museum.
+We didn’t enter because we didn’t have enough time, but we sat down to rest for 5 minutes next to it.